OHDSI/phenotypeR/README.md

 - ***Matched diagnostics*** which compares our study cohorts to the overall population in the database.
 By matching people in the cohorts to people with a similar age and sex in the database we can see how our cohorts differ from the general database population.
+- ***Population diagnostics*** which estimates the frequency of our study cohorts in the database in terms of their incidence rates and prevalence.

 ## Installation